-asked the Secretary of State for Prices and Consumer Protection whether she will make a statement on the latest report of the Price Commission.
+asked the Secretary of State for Trade when he expects next to meet the chairman of the Price Commission.

 I have no plans to meet the chairman at present.

 In view of the various economic reports published today predicting further increases in the rate of inflation to well over 20 per cent., and in view of the growing number of people within the Tory Party itself, and even within the Cabinet who are beginning to realise that extreme doctrinaire monetarism is not the cure for inflation, will the Government, even at this late date, abandon their plans to abolish the Price Commission, because people are calling for more price control, not less?

 The hon.
 Member is obsessed with the Price Commission, which has only a few weeks of life left.
 I would gladly make him the chairman of the Price Commission if it were in my power to do so.On the serious point, I am not sure what some of the forecasters are proposing.
 I read today that some were recommending measured reflation.
 I am not sure what that means in present circumstances.
 There are only two questions to be asked at present: first, can we finance the deficit without intolerably high interest rates; secondly, is private sector credit growing too fast in relation to output?
 Those are simple questions, and the answers to both will be given by the Chancellor of the Exchequer in his Budget Statement.

 Does the Secretary of State consider that Government changes in competition policy have had or will have an effect on the level of prices?